Emidomenge/connect4-angular10/README.md

 -   Chrome ✅
 -   Firefox ✅
 -   Safari ✅
--   Internet Explorer 11 ✅
+-   Internet Explorer 11 ✅ (**NOTE**: Minor CSS issue but the game and other features are all working properly)

 ## Tested devices